anbat3/anbat3/README.md

 ## 🛠️ Skills:

-- **Programming with Python:** NLTK, Spacy, sintactico, lexical and morphological parsing, POS tagging, entity extraction.
+- **Programming with Python:** NLTK, Spacy, sintactic, lexical and morphological parsing, POS tagging, entity extraction.
-- **Development of NLP applications:** Language analysis and generation, machine/deep learnign using sckit-learn, neural models, transformers and LLMs through frameworks such as Hugging Face, LAngchain and OpenAI API
+- **Development of NLP applications:** Language analysis and generation, machine/deep learning using scikit-learn, neural models, transformers and LLMs through frameworks such as Hugging Face, Langchain and OpenAI API.
-- **Text Classficiation and Sentiment Analysis:** Automatic text classification and Sentiment Analysis with libraries such as TextBlob
+- **Text Classficiation and Sentiment Analysis:** Automatic text classification and sentiment analysis with libraries such as TextBlob.
-- **Conversational Assistant Design:** DEsigning and implkementing conversational assistants using frameworks like Rasa o DialogFlow
+- **Conversational Assistant Design:** Designing and implementing conversational assistants using frameworks like Rasa or DialogFlow.
 - **Text Annotation and Linguistic Analysis:** Text annotation, corpus linguistics, XML data handling, data normalization using Regex, annotation tools, web scraping, database management, corpus handling, and data visualization with Matplotlib and Seaborn.

 ## 📄 Projects:

-- Currently working on a group master thesis:
+- Currently working on a group master's thesis:
 A multilingual conversational assistant (Spanish, English, French) for hate speech detection, using Rasa, applying transformer models (Hugging Face) and advanced NLP techniques, integrating data processing tools.